 Short answer

 In Greater Seattle, many buyers face a real version of this tradeoff: an older home in an established neighborhood closer to work and services, or a newer home with more space farther out.
 Neither is a universally better choice.
 The right answer depends on your work location, commute tolerance, maintenance capacity, property type preference, and what tradeoffs you are willing to make on each dimension.
-This article is not a ranking — it is a framework for thinking through the specific decision in front of you.
+The point is to understand which cost you are actually choosing: commute time, maintenance exposure, monthly carrying cost, space, or future resale friction.

 Who this comparison is for